marco-wilhelm/marco-wilhelm.github.io/index.md

 ## Scientific Talks

+0. **CASPER - Conditionals and ASP for Expert Reasoning.
+A Hybrid Knowledge-Based System Using Conditionals and ASP With Interactive Modelling Environment and Application to Warehouse Planning**
+   Joint Doctoral Colloquium of the Working Groups Wissensbasierte Systeme, FernUniversität Hagen, Artificial Intelligence, FernUniversität Hagen, and Information Engineering, TU Dortmund.
+   _Hagen, Germany (December 6, 2022); joint talk with Andre Thevapalan_
+0. **Maximum Entropy Reasoning**
+   Internal Presentation in the Project 'From Prediction to Agile Interventions in the Social Sciences' (FAIR), TU Dortmund.
+   _Dortmund, Germany (March 16, 2022)_
 0. **Integrating Cognitive Principles From ACT-R Into Probabilistic Conditional Reasoning by Taking the Example of Maximum Entropy Reasoning**
    35th International Florida Artificial Intelligence Research Society Conference (FLAIRS 2022).
    _Jensen Beach, Florida, USA, and virtual (May 17, 2022)_